JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 **Possible Mentors**: Daniel?, Jeremy, maybe someone else????

 ## Name Management UI Improvements

+**TODO: I think Brandon is already working on this for Namecoin Core.
+Should we remove it?
+Should we require combining with a Lightweight Client?
+Something else?  -Jeremy**

 Namecoin's name management UI isn't particularly friendly to novices; it expects them to be familiar with JSON and to be able to look up details in a fairly complicated specification.
 Some kinds of poor security practice (e.g. using the same keys to update a name's value as can be used to transfer the name) may go unnoticed by average users, and other configuration errors may be difficult to debug by users unfamiliar with DNSSEC.
 Some useful features of the Namecoin protocol remain unavailable in the UI, hampering their adoption.
 You could help improve the UI in several ways: